mua2022/I-MBank_CTF_writeups/Steganography/Years_of_legacy/Years_of_legacy.md

     Warning                         : Invalid EXIF text encoding for UserComment User Comment                    : U_RTHZ]^lUZUGJl\]VlJVRA@l\Ul_VTRPJlG\lWRGVN

-The warning tells us the UserComment data isn't normal text.
+The warning tells us the User Comment data isn't normal text.
 The garbled string is our target.
 This is what we need to decrypt.

 ## 2. Figure Out the Encryption